Updated on October 22, 2024

 • Medicated ointment to trap the mites and prevent them from laying eggs

-• Warm compresses to loosen crust on eyelids
+• Warm compresses to loosen the crust on eyelids

 • Artificial tears to relieve dry eye symptoms